kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 - Create great working conditions
 - Build stuff that matters
-- People and relationships matter
+- People and relationships are important

 **Plan**: